tigerbeetle/viewstamped-replication-made-famous/README.md

 ### What if I am part of a team?

-The payout will go to the owner of the GitTub account who submitted the issue.
+The payout will go to the owner of the GitHub account who submitted the issue.
 TigerBeetle is not responsible for dividing money up among team members.

-**If you are part of a university team, please let us know the name of your university so that we can credit your *Alma mater* in the leaderboard.**
+**If you are part of a university team, please let us know the name of your university so that we can credit your *alma mater* in the leaderboard.**

 ### When and how will I know if my bug has been accepted?